jtblin/angular-chart.js/ISSUE_TEMPLATE.md

 Please make sure to review and check all of these items:

 - [ ] Use latest version of the library
-- [ ] Make sure you've included all the dependencies e.g Chart.js, angular, css file
+- [ ] Make sure you've included all the dependencies e.g Chart.js, angular, etc.
 - [ ] Include a repro case, see below.